-This trade body is a long established non-profit organisation.
 As representatives of the caravan and holiday park industry, the National Caravan Council offers accreditation to park operators, with focus on delivering a good service to customers.

 Many owners decide to use their caravan only part of the season, and rent it out to holiday makers for the rest of the time.
 Here is some insight into letting out a static caravan.

 The term ‘Owners’ refers to those who own their static caravan or holiday home, whereas ‘Holiday Makers’ is used to describe those who rent one for the duration of their stay.